Disability adjustments scenarios

 If no adjustment is appropriate for a session, Sophie must be marked absent from that test session.

 Sophie may use a computer to complete her response to the writing test.
-A NAPLAN support person can be used for the language conventions, reading and numeracy tests (e.g. to shade in bubbles or write a short response or answer dictated by the student).
+A NAPLAN support person can be used for the conventions of language, reading and numeracy tests (e.g. to shade in bubbles or write a short response or answer dictated by the student).

 A NAPLAN support person must be either a teacher or other person as engaged by the school and should be familiar to a student.
 The NAPLAN support person cannot be a parent of a student or another student.